Best Local Columnist

 Best Local Writer

-Finalists: Mark Woods, Shelton Hull
+Favorites: Mark Woods, Shelton Hull

 In the shadows of the Sunshine State, author Elizabeth Raven was leading a quiet life as a veterinarian professional until one day a handsome stranger with a mysterious supernatural quality whisked her away on a journey to—oops!—we mean, she started writing a paranormal romance series set in St. Augustine.
 The author of the Matanzas Moon series takes some real local legends and blends them into enrapturing tales of adventure, mystery and love.
 She’ll cast a spell on you, for sure.